urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch1.markdown

     Do you have a ship and a ticket? yes

-Then hit ^C and you'll be back to the command prompt (which, unlike in Unix, is not a task itself, but part of the OS).
+Then hit `^D` and you'll be back to the command prompt (which, unlike in Unix, is not a task itself, but part of the OS).

 We don't always want to kill the prompting task.
 We often want to switch between tasks, or between tasks and the command line.
 Sort of like switching between windows, except in a command line.
-We do this with ^X.  Try
+We do this with `^X`.
+Try

     ~waclux-tomwyc/try=> :begin

     Do you have a ship and a ticket? yes

-But hit ^X instead of ^C.  You'll get a prompt again.
-Use it:
+But hit `^X` instead of `^D`.
+You'll get a prompt again.
+Use
+it:

     ~waclux-tomwyc/try=> :begin